ashpoon/voice/README.md

 The app is mostly static but a minimal server was added for password protection.
 To re-deploy the app via `now`, best talk to David.

+It lives here: https://voice.now.sh.
+For privacy reasons, please contact Ash or David for the login credentials.
+This should change in the future.

 To use custom voice actors and samples, set the following environment variables: `VOICE_CSV` and `VOICE_SAMPLES`.
 Otherwise, the defaults in [data/voice-actors.csv](https://github.com/ashpoon/voice/blob/master/data/voice-actors.csv) will be used.